David Geffen of NICE discusses how using the data generated from your contact centre can drive better employee engagement and performance.

 There is no one-size-fits-all guide to coaching; the key is to design programmes based on each agent’s unique personality.
 Recognising employees as individuals through personalised feedback and engaging tools like gamification has a positive effect on their autonomy, mastery and sense of purpose – three key drivers in agent motivation levels.

 Having data on hand to measure performance is only half the battle; the other half hinges on the ability to use it effectively.
-When contact centre leaders are able to access data, operationalise it and turn it into actionable guidance targeted at helping individual employees improve, data can serve as a great catalyst for energy and performance, transforming organisations from reactive to proactive.This blog post has been re-published by kind permission of NICE – View the Original Article
+When contact centre leaders are able to access data, operationalise it and turn it into actionable guidance targeted at helping individual employees improve, data can serve as a great catalyst for energy and performance, transforming organisations from reactive to proactive.For more information about NICE - visit the NICE Website

 Call Centre Helper is not responsible for the content of these guest blog posts.
 The opinions expressed in this article are those of the author, and do not necessarily reflect those of Call Centre Helper.